5.28.3 SET

 CHARSET |

-The character set encoding to be applied to body text and the subject. |
+The character set encoding to be applied to body text and the subject.
+The default value applied is iso-8859-1.
+The CHARSET property is typically configured in the SMTPMailService properties file. |

 |